 Students may add a transfer concentration to the BA in Business Administration program by transferring in 12 applicable credits in one of the following areas:

 Transfer concentrations are intended for students who have experience and/or extensive transfer credit coursework in a field of study at the time of admission to the program.
-The following major courses are designated for substitution with concentration coursework, where appropriate: BUS 303, MGT 415, MGT 435, and PHI 445.
-For additional details, see Transfer Concentration Guidelines in the General Academic Information and Policies section of the Catalog.
+The following major courses are designated for substitution with concentration coursework, where appropriate: ECO 203, INF 220, BUS 303 and BUS 340.
+For additional details, see Transfer Concentration Guidelines in the General Academic Information and Policies section of this Catalog.